xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 2. Provide X-Payments with data required to connect to your chosen payment gateway:
     1. In the X-Payments back end, go to the 'Payment Configurations' page (**Settings** -> **Payment configurations**):
         ![]({{site.baseurl}}/attachments/8750414/8719141.png)
-    2. From the **New configuration** drop-down box, select the payment module that X-Payments should use to connect to the payment gateway that will process your X-Cart 5 store payment transactions.
+    2. From the **New configuration** drop-down box, select the payment addon that X-Payments should use to connect to the payment gateway that will process your X-Cart 5 store payment transactions.
         ![]({{site.baseurl}}/attachments/8750414/8719173.png)
     3. Click **Add**.
         ![]({{site.baseurl}}/attachments/8750414/8719174.png)